 Audio files

-Tip: if you experience problems playing these files in Internet Explorer try re-opening the site in Firefox or Chrome.
+Tip: if you experience problems playing these files in Internet Explorer try re-opening the site in Bing, Firefox or Chrome.

 Schools’ History Conference 2022 audio lectures